-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Lord Resources Limited ('Company' or 'parent entity') as at 30 June 2023 and the results of all subsidiaries for the year then ended.
-Lord Resources Limited and its subsidiaries are referred to in this financial report as the Group.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Lord Resources Limited ('Company' or 'parent entity') as at 30 June 2024 and the results of all subsidiaries for the year then ended.
+Lord Resources Limited and its subsidiaries are referred to in this financial report as the Group or Consolidated Entity.